Cheap mortgage finding

 Once you know what mortgage you want, whether you're going for a fixed, variable, discount or specialist mortgage, you need to start looking at what rates you can get.
-This will depend on the size of your deposit and the value of the property – you'll likely need at least a 10% deposit, as 95% mortgages have been few and far between since the beginning of the pandemic (although they are slowly making a comeback).
+This will depend on the size of your deposit and the value of the property – the bigger your deposit compared to the value of the property (known as 'loan to value'), the better rates you'll be able to get.

 But in starting your search for the best deal, the first thing you need to know is: